 \subsubsection{Semantics Correctness (RQ2)}

-On the other hand, in order to evaluate the correctness of K-ST, we compared the running results of K-ST with those of vendor compilers CODESYS, CX-Programmer and GX Works2 respectively.
-We consider the proposed semantics is correct if the execution behaviors of K-ST are consistent with the ones of the CODESYS, CX-Programmer and GX Works2 compilers.
+On the other hand, in order to evaluate the correctness of K-ST, we compared the execution results of K-ST against those of vendor compilers CODESYS, CX-Programmer and GX Works2.
+We consider the proposed semantics correct if the execution behaviors of K-ST are consistent with the ones of the CODESYS, CX-Programmer and GX Works2 compilers.
+The consistency criteria described in Section~\ref{sec:applications} are utilized to evaluate the consistency of behavior between K-ST and the compilers provided by vendors.
+Specifically, if K-ST and these compilers demonstrate identical execution and variable states for the same program, their behavior is deemed consistent.
 We list the coverage of the K-ST semantics in TABLE~\ref{tab:cover} from the perspective of each feature specified by the official ST documentation, where FC, C and N mean ``Fully Covered and Consistent with Compilers'', ``Covered and Consistent with Compilers'' and ``Not Covered'', respectively.

-From TABLE~\ref{tab:cover}, we can see clear that for POUs, we fully cover the declaration and call.
+From TABLE~\ref{tab:cover}, we can see clearly that for POUs, we fully cover the declaration and call.
 In variable declarations, $\mathtt{AT}$ is related to input and output.
 We remark, however, that the storage mode of variables in $\mathbb{K}$ is very different from that in real PLCs, so we just support simple computer-side input and output.
 In addition, $\mathtt{RETAIN}$ and $\mathtt{PERSISTENT}$ are related to the actual situation in the PLC, so they are not implemented.
-For instance, $\mathtt{AT}$ is used to bind the actual point of the PLC, $\mathtt{RETAIN}$ and $\mathtt{PERSISTENT}$ support the preserve of variable value after a power failure or power loss.
-The $Array$ is the only one which be covered but not fully covered in all data types.
+For instance, $\mathtt{AT}$ is used to bind the actual point of the PLC; $\mathtt{RETAIN}$ and $\mathtt{PERSISTENT}$ support the preservation of variable values after a power failure or power loss. $Array$ is the only one which is covered but not fully covered in all data types.
 Limited by the realization of arrays, it is temporarily impossible to achieve the array for enum and struct, and to assign values to multi-dimensional arrays as a whole.
-In statements, $\Rightarrow$ has been used in the $\mathbb{K}$ and can be replaced by $:=$.
-For built-in functions, we show a list which we supported, including 30 numerical functions, 9 logical functions, 9 string functions and 160 translate function.
+In statements, $\Rightarrow$ has been used in $\mathbb{K}$ and can be replaced by $:=$.
+For built-in functions, we show a list which we supported, including 30 numerical functions, 9 logical functions, 9 string functions and 160 translate functions.